jaeyk/comp_thinking_social_science/docs/07_high_dimensional_data.md

 #### Wrangling

 - Not all of the observations are useable for the first round of analysis.
-- There are a number of reasons to remove rows because of missing data:
+- There are many reasons to remove rows because of missing data:
-    - If the charge date of a defendants COMPAS scored crime was not within 30 days from when the person was arrested, we assume that because of data quality reasons, that we do not have the right offense.
+    If the charge date of a defendant's COMPAS scored crime was not within 30 days from when the person was arrested, we assume that we do not have the right offense because of data quality reasons.
     - We coded the recidivist flag -- is_recid -- to be -1 if we could not find a COMPAS case at all.
     - In a similar vein, ordinary traffic offenses -- those with a c_charge_degree of 'O' -- will not result in Jail time are removed (only two of them).
-    - We filtered the underlying data from Broward county to include only those rows representing people who had either recidivated in two years, or had at least two years outside of a correctional facility.
+    - We filtered the underlying data from Broward county to include only those rows representing people who had either recidivated in two years or had at least two years outside of a correctional facility.

 - Create a function